SQLRPGLE and COMMIT(*NONE)

-Because of this history, in modern RPG4 SQL programs, we still have to tell the program not to use commitment if we don’t want to use it.
-This also means you can use embedded SQL in RPG4 programs without journaling your files.
+Because of this history, in modern SQLRPGLE programs, we still have to tell the program not to use commitment if we don’t want to use it.
+This also means you can use embedded SQL in RPG programs without journaling your files.

 COMPILE TIME PARAMETER

 The easiest way is to enter the create parameter of COMMIT(*NONE) thing so it turns it off after the first commit without the isolation level nonsense.

 This is my preferred technique.
 Adding a line of code to the program and then know that you never need to specify additional compilation parameters makes me sleep easy at night.
 Just specify COMMIT *NONE in the compile command or add a SET OPTION statement at the beginning of the program: